adap/flower/examples/simulation_profiler_pytorch/README.md

 *    A recent version of PyTorch.
 This example has been tested with Pytorch 1.7.1, 1.8.2 (LTS) and 1.10.2.
 *    A recent version of Ray.
 This example has been tested with Ray 1.4.1, 1.6 and 1.9.2.

-From a clean virtualenv or Conda environment with Python 3.7+, the following command will isntall all the dependencies needed:
+From a clean virtualenv or Conda environment with Python 3.7+, the following command will install all the dependencies needed:
 ```bash
 $ pip install -r requirements.txt
 ```